-When not at the hospital, Dr. Castle is often training or competing with her dogs in agility, competitive obedience, tracking, dock diving and K9 nosework with her 2 border collies, Bach and Soul and Jack Russell terrier, Jazz.
-Paul holds down the fort at home with a Siberian Husky named Frank Sinatra , Jet the cat and several chickens round out the family.
+When not at the hospital, Dr. Castle is often training or competing with her dogs in K9 nose work with her 3 border collies, Bach, Soul and Slide and Jack Russell terrier, Jazz.
+Paul holds down the fort at home with Jet the cat and several chickens.

 Dr. Meghan Smith decreed that she was going to be an animal doctor at the ripe old age of 3 when her mother wouldn’t allow her to take home the pony from the pony rides.
 Thankfully, that all worked out since she didn’t have a back-up plan.
 She started working at barns for riding lessons in middle school and this led to her interest in sports medicine.
 She accumulated enough credits in high school to participate in the work exit program her senior year at Sequoyah High School, which allowed her to attend school for half the day followed by working with her horse’s veterinarian, Dr. Laura DuVall Moloney.
 Dr. Smith knew she needed to have a well-rounded resume so Dr. Moloney introduced her to Dr. Diane Castle at Union Hill Animal Hospital.
 Volunteering during her senior year led to her a steady summer job during college.